 It is sad to have to avoid some of our beautiful walkways for a while… but not as sad as losing our kauri population.
 Forested areas and tracks in Waitākere will close from May 1.

 From “pollination paths” to community gardens, work is underway to ensure our precious bee population can survive and thrive.
 Help make Auckland a bee’s most liveable city!

 The Many Meanings of Easter are represented in our now commonplace eggs and rabbits.
 But why did these become the symbols of what we often think is a Christian festival?

 In Greenland and Colombia, Canada and Aotearoa, Australia and Indonesia – across the planet the original inhabitants of nations are struggling to retain their lands, their languages and lifestyles

 One of the most compelling sculptures at the 2017 Sculpture on the Gulf Exhibition on Waiheke Island was a work by Tiffany Singh, developed in partnership with the Auckland Resettled Community Coalition.

 Vāiaho o te Gagana Tokelau recognises the importance of upholding the language of Tokelau and for Kiwis with Tokelauan roots to remain connected to the culture.
 And of course you don't have to be from Tokelau to celebrate the week.
 Take the time to learn some basic greetings or to extend your knowledge of Tokelau.
-There's nothing to lose!
-The Ministry for Pacific Peoples has resources to provide information for anyone keen to learn more and you can keep up with the latest community events, information and resources on the NZ Tokelau Language Week Facebook page
+The theme for 2022 is "Halahala ki vavau, kae ke mau ki pale o Tokelau" meaning "To plan for the future is to understand the past" and the Ministry for Pacific Peoples has resources to provide information for anyone keen to learn more.
+Keep up with the latest community events, information and resources on the NZ Tokelau Language Week Facebook page